 The DSP EFFECT works like a studio effects processor, providing effects such as CHORUS, PHASER, DELAY and DISTORTION.

-- You can use two different DSP EFFECT's. - In the CONDUCTOR or PART SELECT section, turn on the part to which this effect will be applied. - 2.
+- 1. In the PART SELECT section, turn on the part to which this effect will be applied. - 2.
 Press the DSP EFFECT button to turn it on.